 There is no doubt that energy bills will be on the minds of many, so to put your worries at ease a little, here are some tips to help you save energy.

 Now there are some obvious ones – but the classics work.
-Not leaving electric appliances such as TVs or laptops on standby is a sure-fire way of saving energy in a time when you inevitably use more energy on heating.
-You can also deal with any draught prone areas in your home and do your washing at a lower temperature – but let’s have a look at some of the most effective ways to save energy over the winter.
+Not leaving electric appliances such as TVs or laptops on standby is a surefire way of saving energy in a time when you inevitably use more energy on heating.
+You can also deal with any draught-prone areas in your home and do your washing at a lower temperature – but let’s have a look at some of the most effective ways to save energy in the colder evenings.

 Switch to energy-saving lightbulbs